 Household Hazardous Waste (HHW) is accepted at no charge at the City and County transfer stations only from residential customers and only when the materials have come from a private home or vehicle.
 The City's transfer station at the Waste to Energy Facility accepts HHW during all open hours – 7:30 a.m. to 5 p.m., seven days a week.
 The County's North County and Valley transfer stations accept these wastes on Saturdays and Sundays only between 8:30 a.m. and 4 p.m.

 Materials should be in leak-proof containers with the contents labeled on the outside.
 No containers greater than 5 gallons.
-If you would like your gasoline, waste oil or antifreeze container returned, just ask the attendant.
-Other waste containers cannot be emptied and returned.
+Waste containers cannot be emptied and returned.
 Here's a quick guide (PDF 417 KB) to items accepted at the City and County facilities.

 Fluorescent lights are more energy efficient than incandescent lights, but they do contain mercury.
 They should be disposed of properly.
 One broken fluorescent bulb can contaminate 7,000 gallons of water with mercury.

 Fluorescent bulbs should not be placed in residential garbage or recycling carts.
 We ask you to accumulate burned out fluorescent bulbs, up to ten at a time and other household items containing mercury and deliver them to the Household Hazardous Waste section at the transfer stations.
 Disposal is free.
 Other drop-off locations for mercury-containing lights can be found by going to www.lightrecyclewa.org.

 For businesses needing information on safe disposal options for fluorescent lights and other items containing mercury, contact the Recycling Hotline at 509.477.6800.